 We believe that, immediately after death, an unsaved person goes consciously to the confines of hell's sufferings and awaits the resurrection of their body.

 We believe that a redeemed person, at the moment of death, will be absent from their body and immediately and consciously be in Christ's presence.

 "For of Him and through Him and to Him are all things;

 to whom be the glory forever.
 Amen"

-Join us at 9:30 Sunday morning as we learn the true meaning of Jesus' parables.
+Join us at 9:30 Sunday morning for part 2, as we discuss this important doctrine.